-This paper aims to fill this gap by examining the direct and indirect relationship between democracy and economic growth in the Arab world.
-To this end, we estimate a dynamic panel simultaneous equations model on a sample of 16 Arab countries during the period 2002-20133, using public consumption expenditure and FDI inflows as potential transmission channels.
+simultaneous equations model on a sample of 16 Arab countries during the period 2002-2013,3 using public consumption expenditure and FDI inflows as potential transmission channels.
 The choice of these two channels stems from the importance of state intervention in Arab economies and the increasing evolution of FDI flows as an outcome of globalization.

 The remainder of the current study is organized as follows.
 Section 2 briefly reviews the related literature.
-Section 3 displays the econometric methodology and the data.
+Section 3 displays the econometric methodology, the model assumptions and the data.
 Section 4 presents the empirical findings.
-Section 5 reports the robustness checks of the obtained results.
-Finally, section 6 concludes and provides some policy implications.
+Finally, section 5 concludes and provides some policy implications.

-2. Literature review
+2 Literature review

 Theoretical and empirical studies examining the effect of democracy on economic growth revealed a lack of consensus on the nature of the relationship between democracy and economic growth.
-Theoretically, the link between democracy and economic growth has been analyzed on the basis of three approaches: the "compatibility view" which sustains that democracy promotes economic development (Papaioannou and Siourounis, 2008; Acemoglu et al., Forthcoming), the "conflict view" according to which democracy hampers economic development (Barro, 1996; Gerring et al., 2005), and the "skeptical view" which advocates that there is no systematic relationship between democracy and economic development (Helliwell, 1994; Tavares and Wacziarg, 2001; Baum and Lake, 2003).
+Theoretically, the link between democracy and economic growth has been analyzed on the basis of three approaches: the "compatibility view" which sustains that democracy promotes economic development (Papaioannou and Siourounis, 2008; Acemoglu et al., 2019), the "conflict view" according to which democracy hampers economic development (Barro, 1996; Gerring et al., 2005), and the "skeptical view" which advocates that there is no systematic relationship between democracy and economic development (Helliwell, 1994; Tavares and Wacziarg, 2001; Baum and Lake, 2003).

 Relying on the democratic experiences of Latin American countries, the partisans of 'the compatibility approach' sustain that the adoption of a democratic regime in less developed countries helps to create an economic and social environment conducive to development (Sirowy and Inkeles, 1990; Feng; 1997).
 Indeed, a large body of literature emphasizes that democracy may enhance growth, most importantly via increased spending on education and health (Saint-Paul and Verdier, 1993; Bourgouignon and Verdier, 2000).
-Accordingly, democracy is most often associated with higher school attainment rates, increased literacy rates, a better health care provision, higher life expectancy and lower infant mortality (Acemoglu and Robinson, 2006; Baum and Lake, 2001, 2003; Brown and Hunter, 2004; Stasavage, 2005).
+Accordingly, democracy is most often associated with higher school attainment rates, increased literacy rates, a better health care provision, higher life expectancy and lower infant mortality (Acemoglu and Robinson, 2006; Lake and Baum, 2001, 2003; Brown and Hunter, 2004; Stasavage, 2005).